Miguel Enríquez (privateer): Silver shortage and feud with Ribera

-However, the plan was brought to a halt with the arrival of the newly designated governor, Juan de Ribera.
-On July 18, 1711, he was officially appointed by the king, but he could only take office when his predecessor's term was over.
-Prior to arriving to Puerto Rico, Ribea and Enríquez exchanged friendly letters.
+On July 18, 1711, Juan de Ribera was appointed as governor by the king, but he could only take office when his predecessor's term was over.
+Prior to arriving to Puerto Rico, Ribera and Enríquez exchanged friendly letters.
 The privateer lowered his guard, expecting to have a productive relation with the future governor.
 While exchanging letters, Enríquez spent over 20,000 pieces of eight as gifts and other considerations and even lent his best vessel, La Gloria, so that Ribera could arrive.
 He also made sure that La Fortaleza was fitted with supplies to last several months.
 Ribera arrived to San Juan on December 23, 1713, replacing Danío.
 Enríquez was confident that with his previous actions he had gained the governor's favor, but noticing that his ship arrived fully loaded likely offered an early warning that the functionary actually intended to compete with him.
 Ribera had manipulated the privateer, projecting a benign posture to avoid waking any suspicion.
 Having spent the two years after being appointed in the adjacent Cumaná and Margarita, the governor had observed the models used in the Americas and established connections, also becoming familiar with Enríquez's own modus operandi.

 Shortly after taking office, Ribera attempted to eradicate privateering from Puerto Rico for his own benefit.
 He quickly employed his connections in attempts to take over Enríquez's market.
 After completing his first term, Danío left his entire fortune in charge of Enríquez, while he returned to Spain.
 They agreed that the money would be sent there when needed.
 However, the arrangement was difficult, since the money was filtered by small quantities or failed to arrive at all.
 Ribera would employ the privateer's own model against him, mimicking several of his tactics, albeit in a more aggressive fashion.
 Considering Enríquez a direct adversary, the governor intercepted his mail and took over profitable associations.

 Ribera systematically stripped Enríquez of his belongings, also launching a campaign to discredit him among Spanish merchants.
 The governor took control of the shipyard and used it to construct a sloop, a brigantine and a schooner.
 The animosity between both was fueled by the fact that no side was willing to recognize the authority granted to the other.
-On one occasion the governor asked him to certify (on behalf of the Royal Guinea Company) that a ship had not returned, after it arrived from St. Thomas loaded with an illegal haul, but Enríquez refused to commit fraud.
+On one occasion the governor asked him to certify (on behalf of the Royal Guinea Company) that a ship had not returned, after it arrived from Saint Thomas loaded with an illegal haul, but Enríquez refused to commit fraud.
 Due to the pressure involved, he was ultimately forced to do so.
 However, Enríquez visited the Secretary of Government, who served as a witness of the act.
 The same occurred later with a ship that arrived from Trinidad, but this time he firmly refused, claiming that he was willing to risk his life if that meant conserving his honor.